-The co-authors of this paper found a high level of interest in finding executive education solutions for what they wanted and when they wanted it.
-This is best summarized by the interviewee's comments which stated, "We have focused more on self-directed, off-the-shelf learning and gamification.
-We looked at other non-university providers and small, individual, well-known experts in their field.
+The co-authors found a high level of interest in finding executive education solutions for what they wanted and when they wanted it.
+This is best summarized by the Interviewee comments, which stated, ""We have focused more on self-directed, off-the-shelf learning and gamification.
+We also looked at other non-university providers and small, individual, well-known experts in their field.
 Some of these other resources are the ones that have come out of corporate, are cutting edge, are more relevant, and are more agile in their ability to customize.
 Some universities have operating constraints, and when that happens, the alternative for us is to go to someone who can make it happen sooner."

 In the FT survey, when CLOs were asked to consider the most important qualities of training organisations with which they would work, they judged "research-based and empirical knowledge - one strength of business schools - to be of little importance.
 They instead placed the greatest emphasis on the value of customisation and an ability to demonstrate return on investment."

-These were the same results from Question 4 with Program Customization and Price (Value for Money) as the two new selection criteria in the Top 5 for clients' expectations in an executive education partner relationship.
+This was the same result from Question 4 with Program Customization and Price (Value for Money) as the two new selection criteria in the Top 5 for clients' expectations in an executive education partner relationship.

 The FT survey information showed movement to alternative delivery formats.
-"Chief Learning Officers were clear that the hasty switch to online learning caused by Covid-19 lockdowns in 2020 had not been desirable, with the vast majority saying in-person learning was better.
-However, they were also realistic about the future: most predicted a blend of physical and virtual learning would be the new normal.
+"Chief learning officers were clear that the hasty switch to online learning caused by Covid-19 lockdowns in 2020 had not been desirable, with the vast majority saying in-person learning was better.
+However, they were also realistic about the future: most predicted a blend of physical and virtual learning would be the "new normal."
 Hence, last year an enforced move to online learning.
 While CLOs prefer in-person teaching, the shift brought benefits such as increased flexibility."

-The co-authors found the same research finding and conclusion through their interviews.
+This was the same research finding and conclusion the co-authors found through their interviews.